 The new rules on dividends

-The headline rates of dividend tax remain, such that from 6 April 2018 the rates of tax on dividends over £2,000 are:
+Headline rates of dividend tax are also changing.
+From 6 April 2016 the rates of tax on dividends over £5,000 will be:

 - 7.5% on dividend income within the basic rate band (ordinary rate)

 - 32.5% on dividend income within the higher rate band (upper rate)